eclipse/vorto/website/documentation/vorto-repository/web-interface/share-web.md

 You can share models (information models, function block models or data type models) by uploading them to the Vorto Repository within the Vorto Repository Web interface.

-For sharing models using the Eclipse Vorto plug-in, refer to [Sharing Models Using the Eclipse Vorto Plug-in](../eclipse-vorto-integration/share-eclipse.html).
+For sharing models using the Eclipse Vorto Toolset, refer to [Sharing Models Using the Eclipse Vorto Toolset](../eclipse-vorto-integration/share-eclipse.html).
 For sharing models using the Vorto CLI tool, refer to [Vorto CLI Tool]({{base}}/documentation/cli-tool/cli-tool.html).

 **Prerequisites**